c-zhou/capsim/README.md

                                  the off targe regions (default 1000).
 -d/--min-depth                   Minimum depth of coverage of the off target regions to
                                  analyse (default 10000).
--q/--probe-seq                   The fastq file for probe sequences.
+-q/--probe-seq                   The file for probe sequences.
 -t/--threads                     Number of threads for alignment (default 1).
 -p/--prefix                      Prefix of the output files (default ./out).
 </pre>